Bryan Clark: Blood Runs Cold (1997–1999)

-At Uncensored 1997, Clark rejoined WCW as Wrath, a helmeted martial artist who, along with Mortis, battled Glacier and Ernest Miller.
-The four characters, collectively known as "Blood Runs Cold", was WCW's attempt to tap into the popularity of the Mortal Kombat video games.
-The angle continued until 1998 when Clark suffered an injury.
+Wrath and Mortis would then feud with The Faces of Fear (Meng and The Barbarian), defeating them in a match at Fall Brawl.
+The following night, on Nitro, Wrath and Mortis unsuccessfully challenged The Outsiders (Kevin Nash and Scott Hall) for the World Tag Team Championship.
+At World War 3, Wrath participated in the namesake match to earn a future World Heavyweight Championship opportunity.
+Scott Hall won the match.
+The Blood Runs Cold angle continued until 1998 when Clark suffered an injury.

 After recovery, he returned to singles action later in the year as a face, debuting both a new attire and finishing move called the Meltdown while all Blood Runs Cold references were phased out.
-After a lengthy undefeated streak, Clark was rumored to be slated to become a future challenger to Bill Goldberg but had his momentum stopped on November 23, 1998, in a big loss to Kevin Nash.
-Wrath would continue to gain many victories into 1999 and entered a feud with Bam Bam Bigelow.
-At WCW/nWo Souled Out, Bigelow defeated Wrath to end the feud.
+Wrath had a lengthy undefeated streak on WCW television, defeating various wrestlers including Meng at Halloween Havoc and Glacier at World War 3.
+Due to the impressive win record, Clark was rumored to be slated to become a future challenger to Bill Goldberg but had his win streak was broken on the November 23 episode of Nitro with a loss to Kevin Nash.
+Wrath would continue to gain many victories into 1999 and entered a feud with Bam Bam Bigelow, leading to a match between the two at Souled Out, which Wrath lost.
 Clark tore his ACL in a match against Jerry Flynn on April 15, 1999, and spent a year recuperating.